microsoft/sqlworkshops/sql2019lab/README.md

 In order to complete this workshop you need to install the following software:

-- SQL Server 2019 CTP 3.2 or later.
+- SQL Server 2019 Release Candidate or later.
 You can run all of the activities from this workshop on an installed SQL Server on Windows, Linux, or Containers.
 You can use the client tools on a separate computer or VM provided it has access to connect to SQL Server.
     - For **Modules 1, 2, and 3** you only need the database engine installed
-    - **Module 3** requires disk space to hold a database with a 10Gb data and 10Gb log file.
+    - **Module 3** requires disk space to hold a database with a 10Gb data and 10Gb or 40Gb log file.
     - **Module 4** requires you to install and enable Polybase (you don't need the Java option and you can choose a stand-alone Polybase.)
+    - **Docker is required only for Module 5**.
+You can use Docker for Windows, Linux, or MacOS.
 - Install SQL Server Management Studio (SSMS) 18.2 or higher from https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms.
 Several of the modules require features built only into SSMS.
 - Install Azure Data Studio June 2019 or higher from https://docs.microsoft.com/en-us/sql/azure-data-studio/download.
 T-SQL notebooks are used extensively in this course.
-- **Docker is required only for Module 5**.
-You can use Docker for Windows, Linux, or MacOS.

 - The WideWorldImporters sample backup from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak
 - Access to an **Azure SQL Database** is required for **Module 4**.

-This workshop was built and designed for a server or VM to run SQL Server with at least 8Gb RAM and 4 CPUs.
+This workshop was built and designed for a computer or VM to run SQL Server with at least 8Gb RAM and 4 CPUs.
 You may be able to run this lab with less compute resources.

 > **NOTE**: *If you run this lab from a virtual machine in Azure running Windows, and you want to use Module 5, you will need to enable nested virtualization.
 Read more at https://docs.microsoft.com/en-us/azure/virtual-machines/windows/nested-virtualization*